-The rule will likely deter many lawful immigrants from seeking insurance through Medicaid and other public benefits for which they may be legally entitled to.
+The rule would have likely deterred many lawful immigrants from seeking insurance through Medicaid and other public benefits for which they may be legally entitled to.

-Officers are encouraged to use their own discretion in making important decisions about whether a person can immigrate to the United States.
-The discretionary consideration of these factors under the new rule will impact green card applicants from low-income families.
+Officers were encouraged to use their own discretion in making important decisions about whether a person can immigrate to the United States.
+The discretionary consideration of these factors under the new rule was to impact green card applicants from low-income families.

-♦ The rule expands the list of publicly-funded programs that immigration officers may consider when deciding whether someone is likely to become a public charge.
+♦ The rule expanded the list of publicly-funded programs that immigration officers may consider when deciding whether someone is likely to become a public charge.